 Voting age in Scotland lowered to 16

 The voting age for Scottish elections has been permanently lowered to 16.

 The Scottish Elections (Reduction of Voting Age) Act enables 16 and 17 year olds in Scotland to vote at Scottish elections.

-You won’t be able to vote at UK or European Parliament elections until you are 18.
+You won’t be able to vote at UK Parliament elections until you are 18.